 Many experiments at CERN and other laboratories have verified the top two lines in detail.
 One of the primary objectives of the LHC is to see whether the Higgs boson exists and if it behaves as predicted by the last two lines.

-If you want to know more and don’t fear some physics, have a look at the very interesting paper published by three CERN guides.
+If you want to know more and aren’t afraid of some physics, have a look at a very interesting paper published by three CERN guides.